unibo-spe/spe-slides/content/02-kotlin/_index.md

 * newlines are intended as part of the string
 * Very handy for writing regular expressions
 * `$`-templating still works
-    * writing a dollar symbols requires some tricks

 ```kotlin
 val dante = """